 That way I can let go of that idea and think of better ones.

 Whenever I let it flow instead of keeping them it contributes to others and I get better ideas.

 The rest I share to others.

 People also see me as more credible, but I’m not after that.

 I’m just trying to get stuff out of my head and at the same time, help people without explaining to them in person.

-	My first blog was put up to have my advice available without needing to repeat what I said over and over again.
+My first website was put up to have my advice available without needing to repeat what I said over and over again.

 It also helps myself to be found online.

 My ideas are not all mine.

 I pick mine from reading, from advice, from combined ideas and experience.